About this blog

 In this blog you can find my research on constitutional and legal issues in Asia

+At UNSW, I lead the Asia Law & Policy Forum.
 I am the past president of the Asian Studies Association of Australia (ASAA), the peak academic body for Asian Studies in Australia.
 You can find more about my expertise on Indonesian Law here.

 My CV is available here